David Akers

-David Roy Akers (/ˈeɪkərz/; born December 9, 1974) is an American former football placekicker who played in the National Football League (NFL) for 16 seasons, primarily with the Philadelphia Eagles.
-He began his career in 1998 with the Washington Redskins after not making the main roster of the Atlanta Falcons and Carolina Panthers.
+David Roy Akers (/ˈeɪkərz/; born December 9, 1974) is an American former professional football placekicker who played in the National Football League (NFL) for 16 seasons, primarily with the Philadelphia Eagles.
+He began his career in 1998 with the Washington Redskins.
 The following year, he signed with the Eagles, where he spent 12 seasons.
 Akers was also a member of the San Francisco 49ers and Detroit Lions before retiring in 2013.

-During his career, Akers was named to six Pro Bowls and twice received first-team All-Pro honors.
+During his career, Akers received six Pro Bowl and two first-team All-Pro selections.
 He also tied the then-NFL record for the longest successful field goal when he converted a 63-yard field goal, which is the third-longest in league history.
-Akers is an inductee of the Eagles Hall of Fame and a member of the Eagles' 75th Anniversary Team, along with being named to the second-team of the NFL 2000s All-Decade Team.
+Akers is an inductee of the Philadelphia Eagles Hall of Fame and a member of the Philadelphia Eagles 75th Anniversary Team, along with being named to the second-team of the NFL 2000s All-Decade Team.

-Early years
+Early life

 Akers attended Tates Creek High School in Lexington, Kentucky.